nasa-gibs/worldview/config/default/common/config/metadata/stories/california_british_columbia_wildfires_summer_2018/step013.md

-<p>Here we can see some fires lasted the whole summer while others were extinguished and new ones popped up in other locations.</p>
+<p>In this view, we can see the high aerosol index that was a result of the different fires occurring on the west coast of North America.
+The aerosols in the smoke are from the fires and you can see the trail of the smoke extending across the continent and even out across the seas.</p>